colinjlacy/envoy-gateway-opa-demo/README.md

   --create-namespace
 ```

+## FYI

+Most of the YAML files have placeholders that you need to replace with your values.
+I tried to keep them reflective of the types of things you'll put there, but if you want to see previous examples, look at the commit history.
+My original push of this repo had most of the original resource IDs from AWS, the domain name I used in the demo, etc. The only things I haven't pushed up are anything related to secrets.

 ## The Demo

 First thing is to add a TLS cert ARN to the GatewayClass in `ingress-basics/envoy-gateway-config.yaml` on line 32: